-We are committed to improving the lives of adults and children on the autism spectrum, their families, and carers; and to improve community awareness, acceptance, and understanding of autism.
+We are committed to improving the lives of adults and children on the autism spectrum, their families, and carers; and to improving community awareness, acceptance, and understanding of autism.
 We work closely with our members and the extended autism community to advocate for equity and fairness.
 We are a community-based, not-for-profit, incorporated association and registered charity.

 Our Core Values